Samasource/sama-cli/README.md

 $ sama task create ./assets --in-client-batches

 Output:
-    Batch 1 will create individual tasks for img001.png, img002.png, img003.png and 'client batch id' is set to assets_batch001.
-    Batch 2 will create individual tasks for img004.png, img005.png, img006.png and 'client batch id' is set to assets_batch002.
+    A batch will create individual tasks for img001.png, img002.png, img003.png, and 'client batch id' is set to assets_batch001.
+The same batch will also create img004.png, img005.png, img006.png and 'client batch id' is set to assets_batch002.
 ```